Book Direct for Our Guaranteed Best Available Rate:BOOK NOW

 “There’s something inherently appealing and so purely Canadian about the whole maple syrup phenomenon,” says Laura Kennedy, Director of Marketing.
 “Its distinctive flavour, which is so good on its own over pancakes or rolled to make taffy in snow, adds just the right touch of subtle sweetness to so many dishes, from soups to mains and of course, desserts.
 Every year, Executive Chef Golden and his culinary team love creating new recipes with our maple syrup.
 And every year our guests and dining patrons love tasting what they come up with!”

-Highlights of this year’s 3-course “A Taste of Maple” dinner menu, which runs until April 26, include a delicious roasted tomato-maple syrup soup topped with maple crème fraîche (a recipe Executive Chef Rory Golden demonstrated on CP24 – see the how-to video here), a maple-cured rainbow trout that screams Cottage Country, and a sinfully good maple-infused crème brûlée for dessert (you did save room, didn’t you?).
+Highlights of Deerhurst’s 2019 3-course “A Taste of Maple” dinner menu, include a delicious roasted tomato-maple syrup soup topped with maple crème fraîche (a recipe Executive Chef Rory Golden demonstrated on CP24 – see the how-to video here), a maple-cured rainbow trout that screams Cottage Country, and a sinfully good maple-infused crème brûlée for dessert (you did save room, didn’t you?).

 As Chef Golden stresses, there is a huge difference between real maple syrup and the mass produced syrup we typically find lining supermarket shelves—real maple syrup, for example, turns a stack of pancakes into an otherworldly breakfast.
 Be sure to taste for yourself!